Sunday, November 3, 2024

 Wednesday, October 2, 2024

-Important Stuff regarding the book launch for Almost Bluing for X-Tra Whiteness.
+Vulnerable stuff regarding the book launch for and content of Almost Bluing for X-Tra Whiteness.

 PLEASE read to through the end. *